 Facebook has had security breaches in the past decade.
 Fortunately, there's a toggle switch that can cover the camera and shut off the microphone if you are uneasy about the thought of putting a camera in your home.
-However, that doesn't put all worries to rest, as every "Hey Portal" command is recorded and can be analyzed by Facebook to enhance speech recognition technology.
+However, that doesn't put all worries to rest, as every "Hey Portal" command is recorded and analyzed by Facebook to enhance speech recognition technology.
 This practice is now standard in the tech industry for almost any voice recognition service.
 A device of this nature holds a great deal of power and has its permissions to go with it.
 The total setup time took 17 minutes, in large part due to the number of conditions to accept and accounts to link.
 The Facebook Portal Mini 8" is a great picture frame that easily fits in tight spaces and has additional capabilities, like video calling and music streaming.

-The Nixplay Digital Smart 10.1" Frame is a feature-rich frame that offers a sleep schedule, motion sensor, and app-based uploading.
+The Nixplay Smart 10.1 Inch is a feature-rich frame that offers a sleep schedule, motion sensor, and app-based uploading.
 It can also be paired with an Amazon Alexa device, which allows you to control the frame via your voice.
 Like the LUX, this frame uses a flexible braided cable that offers plenty of stability as the frame stand.
 The viewing angle and orientation of the frame can be adjusted to best fit your home.
 The Nixplay was easy to hang on our wall; simply slide the removable casing of the back to reveal wall mounting walls.
 It comes with all hardware necessary to securely mount to your wall.
 Wherever you choose to place your frame, you'll enjoy crisp and clean photos from this 149 PPI display.
 Both professional and cell phone photos had impressive clarity from the middle of the road PPI.
 It's very easy to upload photos to the frame; the app has a clean interface that allows you to add, modify, and play specific playlists.
 You can add one or thirty photos in a matter of seconds.

 We love the user experience derived from the enhanced and smart features.
 However, these luxuries come at a price.
 The Nixplay Smart Frame is on the more expensive side of the 10" smart frame spectrum.
 We also observed color shifting in the blues of the picture at certain angles; fortunately, the adjustable stand was able to manage this issue.
 The Nixplay Smart Frame is great for those seeking an option that offers great picture quality, easy uploads, and frame-like aesthetics.

-The Nix Lux 8" breaks the traditional black border and techy aesthetic found on many digital picture frames.
+The Nix Lux 8 Inch breaks the traditional black border and techy aesthetic found on many digital picture frames.
 The Lux is an appealing frame that is available in a wood or aluminum frame.
 Nix utilizes a flexible braided cable that doubles as the power port and a stand.
 The cable is malleable and supportive, which provides an adjustable viewing angle in landscape and portrait modes.
 The accelerometer is quick to flip the screen back and forth.
 We appreciated the settings layout, as it is easy to customize the display options.
 The 1024 x 768 XGA screen offers a PPI of 160 to provide surprisingly sharp imagery.

-Instead of using Wi-Fi, this frame requires the use of a USB or SD card to show photos.
+Instead of using WiFi, this frame requires a USB or SD card to show photos.
 Overall, it is easy to add a large assortment of photos from your computer (to a USB) for display.
 We find it takes noticeably more time to transfer photos from your phone to the computer — versus the USB.
 Moreover, this process can discourage some from making micro-adjustments to the slideshow type or adding a small number of photos to a pre-existing slideshow.
 This frame has a motion sensor, which can save energy by turning the screen off when the room is empty.
 In our distance testing, we had to be within three feet of the frame for it to wake up.
 All things considered, the NIX LUX is perfect for those who want the flexibility of a digital frame with the aesthetics of a traditional model — at a reasonable cost.

 Staying connected with our friends and family has become more important than ever.
-The Pix-Star 10" frame makes it easy to share pictures with the most important people in your life.
+The Pix-Star WiFi 10-inch frame makes it easy to share pictures with the most important people in your life.
 This frame is associated with a specific user email; any photos sent to the assigned Pixstar email go directly to the frame to await the owner's approval.
 This is great for parents, grandparents, and college students who want to share photos that they can proudly show on the frame.
 Photos are easily uploaded from your computer or smartphone with a simple email address.
 It also uses a slick phone app that works similarly to other smart frame apps, and it can upload thirty photos at a time.
 You can easily deny or delete pictures you do not want to display.
 We appreciate that this frame has eight GB of onboard memory, which should be plenty of storage to host many smartphone or DSLR photos.

-The Amazon Echo Show 8's sound and display quality are some of the best in its class.
+The Echo Show 8 HD sound and display quality are some of the best in its class.
 This smart display has a well-rounded sound profile with a solid bass presence and plenty of mid-range performance; this complements the video and music capabilities provided by Amazon Music and Prime Video.
-The smart display works like a picture frame when not used for other activities that require the screen, such as recipe instruction.
+The smart display works like a picture frame when not used for other activities that require the screen, such as recipe instructions.
 It offers a 1280 x 800 screen with 189 PPI to display clear and beautiful photos.
 You can choose to stream photos from your Amazon Photos, stunning stock landscape photos, or upload the favorites from your smartphone via the Alexa app.
 For those already immersed in the budding amazon ecosystem, this device is a notable addition for use as a picture frame, with bonuses like its Alexa capabilities.

-The Dragon Touch Digital Picture Frame is an aesthetic and pleasant addition to your home, and it looks and feels like a regular photo frame.
+The Dragon Touch 10-Inch is an aesthetic and pleasant addition to your home, and it looks and feels like a regular photo frame.
 The frame-like bezel and white borders make this a piece worthy of displaying whether the screen is on or off.
 The white borders also give each picture a framed and mounted look.
-This Wi-Fi-enabled frame is easy to add photos through Dragon's streamlined app, and the dashboard is simple and intuitive to navigate.
+This WiFi-enabled frame is easy to add photos through Dragon's streamlined app, and the dashboard is simple and intuitive to navigate.
 Users can add up to nine photos, videos, or gifs at a time through the app when the phone and frame are connected to the same network.

 The main downsides are the display quality and the frequent cleaning of the fingerprints left on the touchscreen.
 Based on its solid display specs of 1280 X 800 and PPI of 149, we had high hopes for image quality.
 Unfortunately, we were generally let down by pixilated images and stratified blues in the sky.
 If you elect to use the touchscreen often, expect the occasional finger smudge.
 All in all, the Dragon Touch is great for those looking for the versatility associated with digital frames but that desire traditional framing and mounting aesthetics.

 The included remote is intuitive but offers a narrow range of responsive functionality.
-The remote must be pointed within the 11 to 1 o'clock direction toward the frame in order to register.
+The remote must be pointed within the 11 to 1 o'clock direction toward the frame to register.
 Occasionally, we found ourselves pressing the same button multiple times before getting a response.
 The frame offers numerous ports for an SD card, 3.5mm audio jack, and USB drive.
-The USB and SD card slots can support products up to 32 gigabytes of memory.
+The USB and SD card slots can support products with up to 32 gigabytes of memory.
 While this is plenty to store images from cell phones, it may fill up quickly if you are loading many professional images, which can be hundreds of megabytes each.
 This option is ideal for those that want a larger frame that offers great image quality and stands out in spacious areas.

-The Aluratek 7 Inch is one of the more affordable digital picture frames in our review.
+The Aluratek 7 Inch LCD is one of the more affordable digital picture frames in our review.
 Its simplistic approach helps keep the price low and maintain a user-friendly experience.
 It doesn't come with a remote, speakers, or video playback.
 Simply plug in the power adaptor and a USB drive, and the photos will automatically start in a slideshow mode.

 Naturally, its lower price comes with a reduced resolution that struggled to present white backgrounds and bright colors without blowing out the image.
 This was the lowest ranking frame in our image quality metric.
 The images were generally pixelated, and the color accuracy and quality were marginal.
 Despite this, it is a solid frame for budget-minded individuals who want the ease of having their pictures displayed in their home — without the hassle of printing and framing individual images.